 Milton Hershey School Hosts Twitter Chat About the Importance of Mentoring in a Virtual World

-The coronavirus pandemic and the idea of physical distancing has left many feeling anxious, isolated, and overwhelmed.
+The coronavirus pandemic and the idea of physical distancing has left many feeling anxious, isolated, and overwhelmed and looking for mentorship.
 In a recent survey of high school students released by America’s Promise Alliance, in virtual learning, fewer than half of students experienced supportive conditions linked to engagement in learning.
 The survey pointed to the importance of cultivating a sense of belonging and supportive relationships with teens in the midst of COVID-19.

 Join us on Monday, January 18 from 7 to 8 p.m.
 EST for “Mentoring in a Virtual World,” a Twitter Chat discussion focused on the importance of mentoring in the current climate.
 We will share ideas and strategies for navigating the mentorship landscape when connecting face-to-face isn’t an option.

 We’ll be joined by America’s Promise Alliance (@AmericasPromise), and local Pennsylvania chapters of Big Brothers Big Sisters including Capital Region (@bbbscapregion), which serves the Harrisburg region, and BBBS of Greater Pittsburgh (@BBBSPgh).

 Milton Hershey School® is one of the world’s best private schools, offering top-notch education and positive home life to children in pre-kindergarten through 12th grade from families of low income at no charge.

 At Milton Hershey School, mentorship is an element of the whole child approach to education.
 It provides an opportunity to build healthy relationships that will grow beyond graduation and help students on a path to success.
 Learn more about our Student Character and Leadership Development program.